Amazing Home Tour | High End Look on a Budget

 Built-ins are another great way to add customized storage creating that high-end look.

-The original floorplan included a simple wall mounted bench in this space.
+The original floor plan included a simple wall mounted bench in this space.
 But I had big plans!

 We had them exclude the bench from the plans knowing we would soon install this custom mudroom storage system.